apigear-io/objectlink-core-typescript/PROTOCOL.md

 ## Invoke Operations

-To invoke remote operations an operation identifier and the operation arguments must be specifified.
+To invoke remote operations an operation identifier and the operation arguments must be specified.
 The reply can only have on value, which can have any complexity.

 ```yaml
 name: org.demos